-Heterogenetic Antibodies. - A striking example of the existence of identical antigenic properties in materials of biologically unrelated origins, is furnished by the sheep corpuscle hemolysin discovered by Forssman 21, 22 who found that many different tissue materials, when injected into rabbits, engender in the rabbits' serum active hemolytic amboceptors for sheep corpuscles.
-This heterogeneous antigenic property has been demonstrated in the organs of the guinea pig, horse, cat, dog, mouse, chicken, turtle, and several species of fish,23 although not exhibited by organs of many closely related species (e.g., pig, ox, rabbit, goose, frog, eel, man, pigeon, rat).
+Heterogenetic or Heterophile Antibodies.26-A striking example of the existence of identical antigenic properties in materials of biologically unrelated origins, is furnished by the sheep corpuscle hemolysin discovered by Forssman, who found that many different tissue materials, when injected into rabbits, engender in the rabbits' serum active hemolytic amboceptors for sheep corpuscles.
+This heterogeneous antigenic property has been demonstrated in the organs of the guinea pig, horse, cat, dog, mouse, chicken, turtle, and several species of fish, although not exhibited by organs of many closely related species (e.g., pig, ox, rabbit, goose, frog, eel, man, pigeon, rat).
 It is not present in the red corpuscles of these animals, but is present in the corpuscles of the sheep, whose organs do not have this property.
 It has also been found in dysentery and other bacilli, mouse tumors and sheep spermatozoa.
-The Forssman antigen is soluble in alcohol and ether but not in water or acetone, so that it is of lipoid character and probably belongs in the phosphatid group.
-The lipins, being chemically simpler than the proteins, might differ little or none in various species, which would account for the presence of the same antigen in many of them.
-Further, this substance probably contains, besides the lipoid element, a non-lipoid fraction (protein?) with which the antigenic property is especially identified.
-Taniguchi has shown that lipoid emulsions act as the specific antigen with Forssman antibodies and give in vitro precipitin and complement fixation tests, and even in vivo cause anaphylactic shock, an antigen-antibody reaction ; but that pure lipoids never themselves generate the Forssman antibodies.
-Landsteiner and Simms 22 believe that the lipoid element of the Forssman antigen confers to the antigenic protein element the heterogenetic specificity.
+The "Forssman antigen" is soluble in alcohol and ether but not in water or acetone, so that it is of lipoid character and probably belongs in the phosphatid group.
+The lipoids, at least as now known, being chemically simpler than the proteins, must differ little, if any, in various species, which would account for the presence of the same antigen in many species.
+Further, this substance probably contains, besides the lipoid element, a non-lipoid fraction (protein) with which the antigenic property is especially identified.
+Taniguchi 27 has shown that lipoid emulsions act as the specific antigen with Forssman antibodies and give in vitro precipitin and complement fixation tests, and even in vivo cause anaphylactic shock, an antigen-antibody reaction; but that pure lipoids never themselves generate the Forssman antibodies when used for immunizing.